Creating a Smart Lesson

 - Navigate to your Content Library, and toggle to Edit mode.

 - Click into your My Content folder, otherwise select a folder from within My School’s Content.
-Then, click Smart Lesson from the toolbar at the top.
+Then, click Smart Lesson from the drop-down menu at the top.

 For information on creating other types of content, check out our articles: